Heavy rains in Texas, Louisiana add to misery in flood zones

-BATON ROUGE, La.
-(AP) — Heavy rain kept pounding parts of Texas and Arkansas before moving over Louisiana on Wednesday, adding to the misery for people whose homes and cars were flooded by an earlier drenching.
+BATON ROUGE, La. — Heavy rain kept pounding parts of Texas and Arkansas before moving over Louisiana on Wednesday, prompting rescues of people trapped by high water and adding to the misery for people whose homes and cars were flooded by an earlier drenching.

-Some schools in Louisiana were closed on Wednesday in anticipation of severe weather.
+Some schools in Louisiana were closed Wednesday in anticipation of severe weather.

-In Texas, strong thunderstorms were rolling through the Houston metropolitan area early Wednesday.
+In Texas, strong thunderstorms rolled through the Houston metropolitan area early Wednesday.
 More showers and storms are possible in southeast Texas through Friday, the weather service said, and more flooding was possible as heavy rains fall on already-saturated ground.

 In Houston, separate lightning strikes caused two apartment complexes to catch fire Tuesday night, but no one was hurt.